Skip to main content

 TIMELY WARNING

-I. In the event of an incident, on or off campus, that constitutes an ongoing threat to the campus community, a timely warning in the form of a safety advisory will be issued as soon as reasonably practical.
+I. In the event of an incident, on property owned or controlled by the University, that constitutes an ongoing threat to the campus community, a timely warning in the form of a safety advisory will be issued as soon as reasonably practicable.
 All crimes reportable in the annual Campus Security and Fire Safety report that is considered to represent a serious or continuing threat will be reported to the community in a timely warning.

 II.
-Timely warnings are issued by Public Safety via the campus email system to each current student, faculty, and staff member.
+Timely warnings are issued by Public Safety via the campus email system to each student, faculty, and staff member with a University email member.

 III.
 Timely warning procedures are provided in APPENDIX B, Timely Warning Procedures.